seinecle/linux-security-tutorials/docs/generated-slides/subdir/nginx-en_temp_common.md

 //ST: !
 That's it.
 Restart nginx to load your config:

-/etc/init.d/nginx restart
+sudo /etc/init.d/nginx restart

 Make sure the port 443 is open in your firewall.

 //ST: !
 Test your domain can be reached with SSL, with https and a nice green OK in the url bar: https://yourdomain.com

 (don't write https://yourdomain.com:8080, it's silly but it blocked me a long time...)

-== the end
+== The end
+//ST: The end
 //ST: !

-Author of this tutorial: https://twitter.com/seinecle[Clement Levallois]

-All resources on linux security: https://seinecle.github.io/linux-security-tutorials/
+image:round_portrait_mini_150.png[align="center", role="right"]
+Tutorial by Clement Levallois.

+Discover other tutorials and courses in data / tech for business: http://www.clementlevallois.net

+Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle]